osu-cascades/batabase/README.md

 This is a Rails application.
 After cloning the repository, you can:

 * Install dependencies with `bundle install`.

+Start the application by:

 * Run the server in _development_ with `rails server`.
+* Compile assets with `./bin/webpack-dev-server`
 * Use guard to run/monitor specs with `bundle exec guard`.

 &copy; 2018 Nathan Struhs, Dylan Drudge.
 All rights reserved.